-An advantage of the second method is to ensure that the inferences licensed are not contradictory: by providing a situation that makes all of them true, we can be sure that we are not dealing with a system that is trivial because it licenses contradictions (we set aside the case of auditory illusions with a contradictory content).
-Still, it is often more intuitive to speak of the meaning of music in inferential terms, and it should be emphasized that inferential information will not be lost if we follow the second method.
+An advantage of the second method is to ensure that the inferences licensed are not contradictory: by providing a situation that makes all of them true, we can be sure that we are not dealing with a system that is trivial because it licenses contradictions.23 Still, it is often more intuitive to speak of the meaning of music in inferential terms, and it should be emphasized that inferential information will not be lost if we follow the second method.
 This is because the model-theoretic direction will specify for each musical piece a set of situations (possibly a very large set of very diverse situations) that make it true; the inferences licensed by the music will simply be the properties that are true of all of these situations.
 In addition, as we will see in Section 6.3, the definition of a notion of musical truth makes it possible to obtain a derived notion of semantic content for a musical piece.

-Under what conditions is a musical piece be true of a situation?
+Under what conditions is a musical piece true of a situation?
 We will take musical events to depict events undergone by virtual sources.
-And as a first approximation, we will take a series of musical events to be true of a series of real world events if certain relations among notes or chords correspond to designated relations among events; for instance, a louder note should correspond to a real world event which has greater energy or is closer; a more consonant chord should correspond to a more stable real world event, etc. The basic mechanism can be illustrated in a different domain by considering simplified pictorial representations, seen as visual depictions of certain objects.
-An example is given in (21), where three columns of various heights (A, B, C), arranged from left to right, are used to depict individuals as in the real world scenes in (21), involving a boy, a nurse and business woman.
+And as a first approximation, we will take a series of musical events to be true of a series of world events if certain relations among notes or chords correspond to designated relations among events; for instance, a louder note should correspond to a world event which has greater energy or is closer to the perceiver; a more consonant chord should correspond to a more stable world event, etc. The basic mechanism can be illustrated in a different domain by considering simplified pictorial representations, seen as visual depictions of certain objects.
+An example is given in (21), where three columns of various heights (A, B, C), arranged from left to right, are used to depict individuals as in the scenes in (21), involving a boy, a nurse and business woman.